santisoler/slypheed2csv/README.md

 > :warning: **Software under heavy development**: This package is on early
 > stages of development, please be very careful when trying to use it for
 > backing up important information. **Keep always the original address book**
-> exported by Slypheed in case something goes wrong. :warning
+> exported by Slypheed in case something goes wrong. :warning:

 ## How to install